Fhoughton/fhoughton.github.io/_posts/2024-12-15-genetic-in-c.markdown

 ---
 layout: post
 title:  "Implementing A Genetic Algorithm In C"
-description: A guide to writing a simple genetic algorihtm for finding a matching string
+description: A guide to writing a simple genetic algorithm for finding a matching string
 date:   2024-12-15 00:19:13 +0100
 categories: Genetic C
 ---